yasirusama61/Time-Series-Analysis/README.md

    - `python scripts/hyperparameter_optimization.py`

 ## Data
-The data used in this project was provided by the third and consists of industrial wastewater records.
+The data used in this project was collected from an industrial wastewater treatment facility in collaboration with a company specializing in environmental protection and energy-saving technologies.
 The dataset includes features such as:

    - Heavy Metal Concentration (mg/L)
    - Heavy Metal Input Concentration (mg/L)